atzori/atzori.github.io/index.md

 He has been visiting scholar at [Purdue University](http://www.cs.purdue.edu/) (Indiana, USA), working with Prof. [Christopher W. Clifton](http://www.cs.purdue.edu/people/clifton) and his research team.
 He has been visiting resercher working with Prof. [Yucel Saygin](http://people.sabanciuniv.edu/ysaygin/) at [Sabanci University](http://www.sabanciuniv.edu/mdbf/eng/) (Istanbul, Turkey) and at [UCLA](http://www.cs.ucla.edu/), collaborating with Prof. [Carlo Zaniolo](http://www.cs.ucla.edu/~zaniolo/).
 Since December 2010 he is _Assistant Professor_ (Ricercatore Universitario, Professore Aggregato) at the [Department of Mathematics and Computer Science](http://dipartimenti.unica.it/matematicaeinformatica/) of the [University of Cagliari](http://www.unica.it) (Italy).
-His major research interests regard database and dataspaces, data integration, data mining and privacy-preserving algorithms for data management.
+His major research interests regard database and dataspaces, data mining, knowledge graphs and privacy-preserving algorithms for data management.

 <!-- He discussed a thesis on Decision Trees and Abduction,
 about the use of abductive inference with decision trees in the